SenthuranSivananthan/az-datashare-articles/e2e-rest-flow/post.md

 #### Step 5:  Subscribe to the invitation

-Use [HTTP PUT](https://docs.microsoft.com/en-us/rest/api/datashare/sharesubscriptions/create) to subscribe to the invitation.
+Use [HTTPS PUT](https://docs.microsoft.com/en-us/rest/api/datashare/sharesubscriptions/create) to subscribe to the invitation.

 **Payload**